-We envision a world in which every item that enterprises manufacture, transport and sell, and that people own, use and recycle, is wirelessly and ubiquitously connected to the cloud.
+Our vision is a world in which every item that enterprises manufacture, transport and sell, and that people own, use and recycle, is wirelessly and ubiquitously connected to the cloud.
 And a world in which the ownership, history and linked information for every one of those items is seamlessly available to enterprises and people.
-We call our expansive vision a Boundless Internet of Things, or IoT, and we are well on our way to realizing it.
+We call our expansive vision a Boundless Internet of Things, or IoT.
+We design and sell a platform that enables that wireless item-to-cloud connectivity and with which we and our partners innovate IoT solutions.

 Our mission is to connect every thing.
-We use a type of radio-frequency identification, or RFID, technology known as RAIN for the ubiquitous, wireless item-to-cloud connectivity.
-We sell a suite of products that we and our partner ecosystem use to connect and deliver item data to enterprises.
-We have enabled connectivity for more than 95 billion items to date, delivering item visibility and improving operational efficiencies for retailers, supply chain and logistics, or SC&L, providers, restaurants and food-service providers, airlines, automobile manufacturers, healthcare companies and many more.
+We have enabled connectivity for more than 120 billion items to date, delivering item visibility and improving operational efficiencies for retailers, supply chain and logistics, or SC&L providers, restaurants and food-service providers, airlines, automobile manufacturers, healthcare companies and many more.
 We are today focused on extending item connectivity from tens of billions to trillions of items, and delivering item data not just to enterprises but to people, so they too can derive value from their connected items.
 We believe the Boundless IoT we are enabling will, in the not-too-distant future, give people ubiquitous access to cloud-based digital twins of every item, each storing the item's history and linked information and helping people explore and learn about the item.
 We believe that that connectivity will transform the world.

-We and our partner ecosystem build item-visibility solutions using products that we design and either sell or license, including silicon RAIN radios; manufacturing, test, encoding and reading systems; and software and cloud services.
-Our platform comprises our products and supporting partner ecosystem.
-Our products include endpoint ICs that store a serialized number to wirelessly identify an item; reader ICs that our partners use in finished readers to wirelessly discover, inventory and engage endpoint ICs; manufacturing, test and encoding systems that enable partner products and facilitate enterprise deployments; finished readers and gateways for autonomous reading solutions; and software and cloud services for solutions enablement.
-We sell our products, either individually or as a whole platform offering, primarily with or through our partner ecosystem.
+We and our partner ecosystem build item-visibility solutions using products that we design and either sell or license, including silicon RAIN radios; manufacturing, test, encoding and reading systems, software and cloud services that encapsulate our solutions know-how and intellectual property.
+We sell two types of silicon IC radios.
+The first are endpoint ICs that store a serialized number to wirelessly identify an item.
+Our partners embed endpoint ICs into an item or its packaging.
+The ICs may also contain a cryptographic key to authenticate the item.
+The second are reader ICs that our partners use in finished readers to wirelessly discover, inventory and engage the endpoint ICs.
+Those readers may also protect an item or consumer, for example by authenticating the item as genuine or privatizing the item by rendering the endpoint IC unresponsive without the consumer first providing a password.
+Our manufacturing, test and encoding systems enable partner products and facilitate enterprise deployments.
+Our reading systems comprise high-performance finished readers and gateways for autonomous reading solutions.
+Our software and cloud services focus on solutions enablement.